Marcus McGuane: Extra-curricular sessions that set up his season

 LAST June, when you might have expected a young Premier League footballer to be on a beach with his pals, Marcus McGuane was doing finishing drills on an astroturf pitch in west London.

 McGuane had arranged the sessions himself, asking coach Saul Isaksson-Hurst if he could help him add goals to his developing game.
-Once he'd finished, the midfielder headed off to another part of London, this time to do fitness work with his brother.
+Once he'd finished, the midfielder headed off to another part of London to do fitness work with his brother.

 “People often talk about young players in a negative way, saying they have too much too soon and that their attitude stinks,” Isaksson-Hurst told TGG, “but Marcus couldn’t be more different from that stereotype.